axblue/start-page/README.md

 # Material start page

+#About

-This is a basic chrome extension which provides a start page, replacing the stock new tab page.
+ Material start page is a replacement for the default Google Chrome new tab page.

 <img src="https://i.ibb.co/JdpYBJM/start-page.gif"/>